What is a tooltip?

 - Drawing attention to an existing feature: Some features can be less used than others, some might not be used at all.
 If a company believes that there is value in a feature that users would like, but isn’t used because they’re not aware of its existence, they can introduce a tooltip to this feature.

-- During Onboarding: During a What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…., every feature is a new feature to a fresh user.
+- During Onboarding: During a user onboarding, every feature is a new feature to a fresh user.
 That’s why tooltips on some of the complex parts of the product can be extremely helpful to first-time users in navigating the product.

 Whether a tooltip is used to educate a user, or just give them a heads up; it has to be simple and straight to the point with possible humor and fun references.